nginxinc/nginx-one-workshops/labs/lab4/readme.md

 <br/>

-We are going to replace the contents (which were pulled from the previous container) with our own config that will be used going forward.
-Edit the /etc/nginx/conf.d/default.conf file.
+We are going to add to the contents (which were pulled from the previous container) of the default config that will be used going forward.
+Click on and modify the /etc/nginx/conf.d/default.conf file.
 We are going to add this snippet at lines 21-25

 ```nginx
      location /test_header {